haixingli/haixingli.github.io/index.md

 <p align="center">WELCOME TO THE LI LAB IN THE DEPARTMENT OF PHYSICS AT CITY UNIVERSITY OF HONG KONG.
 </p>

-The Li Lab examine molecules and develop measurement tools at the single molecule level to spark advances in electronics and sustainability.
+The Li Laboratory examines molecules and develops measurement tools at the single molecule level to spark advances in electronics and sustainability.

 ---
 <p align="center"> NEWS </p>